 Chronic Stress & Adrenal Fatigue

 The adrenal glands take the leading role when it comes to managing stress through the production of cortisol.
 Research shows that adrenal fatigue has an impact on thyroid function.
-Even at mild a degree of deficiency, adrenal fatigue can negatively affect thyroid hormone conversion, utilization, and production.
-For example, high stress can cause too much cortisol in the circulation which promotes inflammation around the thyroid, and this reduces thyroid receptor responsivity.
-Therefore, when treating thyroid issues it’s important to address the adrenals, this connection and to care for them both effectively.
+Even at a mild degree of deficiency, adrenal fatigue can negatively affect thyroid hormone conversion, utilization, and production.
+For example, high stress can cause too much cortisol in the circulation which promotes inflammation around the thyroid, and this reduces thyroid receptor responsiveness.
+Therefore, when treating thyroid issues with medicine or therapy it’s important to address the adrenals, this connection, and to care for them both effectively.

 90% of cases of hypothyroidism are due to an autoimmune attack on the thyroid gland by either thyroperoxidase antibodies (TPOAb) or by thyroglobulin antibodies (TgAb), a condition called Hashimoto’s thyroiditis.
-What this means is that the body creates immune cells that attack the gland so that function declines over time.
+What this means is that the body creates immune cells that attack the gland so that its function – and a person’s health – declines over time.
 This condition can be triggered by gluten in gluten-sensitive individuals.
 Similarly, in these people, gluten avoidance for at least 3 months may help lower antibody levels to a normal range.

 Thyroid Conversion Disorder

 In some cases, the conversion of T4 into T3 doesn’t function properly due an enzyme issue or otherwise.
 Test results will show normal levels of TSH and T4 but severely low levels of T3.
-Commonly, in these cases, people are often told by their doctors that their thyroid function is “normal” even though they do not feel normal!
-This is also why some people who are medicated with Levothyroxine or Synthroid (T4) may feel like their medication is ineffective.
+Commonly, in these cases, patients are often told by their doctors that their thyroid function is “normal” even though they do not feel normal!
+This is also why some patients who are medicated with Levothyroxine or Synthroid (T4) may feel like their medicine or therapies are ineffective.

 Thyroid Hormone Resistance